dryty93/HiroGlifx/ReadMe.txt

 2. Creating a HIROGLIFX project

-To start a HIROGLIFX project simply create a subdirectory within the root directory.
+To start a HIROGLIFX project simply work within the scroll.glif file within the root directory.
-Next copy and paste the start.py file into your directory and create a scroll.glif file.
-All code for your project goes into this file.Run the start.py file to see what your code outputs.
+All code for your project goes into this file.Run the main.py file to see what your code outputs.

-** Note scrolls (scroll.glif files) are automatically generated within a while loop for your convenience ** If you need to break out of the loop simply use the <BRK> keyword within an @INSIDE@ boolean statement.(check the scroll file in the Hello World folder in this directory for an example)
+** Note scrolls (scroll.glif files) are automatically generated within a while loop for your convenience ** If you need to break out of the loop simply use the brk keyword within an @inside@ boolean statement.(check the scroll file in the Hello World folder in this directory for an example)
 ***.
-If this file did not contain the <BRK> keyword it would run in an infinite loop
+If this file did not contain the brk keyword it would run in an infinite loop
 ***(which would be annoying).

 3. Ints(Nums) & Strings